awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

 ]
 ```

+**Note**
+When a certificate automatically renews, the audit report populates the `requestedByServicePrincipal` field with `acm.amazonaws.com`\.
+This is because ACM Private CA issues the certificate on behalf of the AWS Certificate Manager service principal, which calls the `RenewCertificate` API action\.

 ## Preparing an Amazon S3 Bucket for Audit Reports<a name="s3-access"></a>

 To store your audit reports, you need to prepare an Amazon S3 bucket\.
 For more information, see [How Do I Create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)